Ashish21CBT/ethereum-beg/README.md

 - `sender`: The address from which the tokens will be burned.
 - `value`: The amount of tokens to burn.

+## Author
+ASHISH RAI

 ## License

 This contract is licensed under the MIT License.
-You can find the full text of the license in the [LICENSE](LICENSE) file.